oddbird/oddsite/content/2017/06/27/susy3.rst

-We'll keep providing our own tutorials and demos, based on the questions we hear most, but we alsp love linking to your
+We'll keep providing our own tutorials and demos, based on the questions we hear most, but we also love linking to your
 `sites built with Susy`_,
 and any `third-party tutorials`_ that we hear about.